-Use this online tool to generate song structures.
-This will provide you with ideas for creating good song frameworks.
+Use this online songwriting app to generate song structures.
+This tool will provide you with ideas for creating good song frameworks.
 To create a new song form just click on the refresh button.

 Song Structure Parts Defined